eric-zhu-quantum/SimpleCam/Readme.md

 - right mouse button to exit Zoom

-You can start multiple instances at the (Windows) terminal:
-> start python SimpleCam_Final.py 1 cam1

-> start python SimpleCam_Final.py 2 cam2

-where 1,2 are the indices of the capture devices.

 TODO:
 - do the math so that ZoomBox can be selected even when image is rotated/mirrored